Skip to content

 claw build -t trading-desk-analyst:latest ./agents/analyst

-# Build from the current directory
+# Build every build-owned service in the current pod

 claw up